cpetridis/nodejs-ejs-very-simple/README.md

 Of course the above locations are accessible from the navigation menu on top of the page every time. <br></br>

-# NO CSS, sorry for the awful style
+# THERE IS NO CSS, sorry for the awful style